Basilemys: Geological information and discovery

-Description and Paleobiology
+Description and paleobiology

 Skull

 The proportions of Basilemys' skull are very similar to those of Adocus, Baptemys and Zangerlia.
 These genera have cheek and temporal regions that are deeply emarginated.
 The cheek emargination is short and deep and reaches above the level of the ventral edge of the orbit.
 The ventro-posterior corner of Basilemys' skull lacks a posterior projection into the temporal emargination which is unlike the genus Adocus.
 Additionally, the temporal emargination of Basilemys projects forward and reaches the anterior edge of the cheek emargination.
-The deep cheek and temporal emarginations found in Basilemys are not seen in the genus Nanhsiungchelys, which is part of the same family Basilemys belongs to; Nanhsiungchelyidae.
 Near the center of individual bones, the skull roof of Basilemys is developed and there are striations that extend outwards from these central regions.
-In contrast, the skull roof of Nanhsiungchelys is covered by sculpture that matches the carapace.
-Meanwhile, in Adocus, the skull roof bones are smooth.
+In contrast, the skull roof of the related Nanhsiungchelys is covered by sculpture that matches the carapace.

 Resembling both Adocus and Zangerlia, Basilemys has a small external narial opening.
 Basilemys has a deep premaxillary border that is just below the external narial opening.
-In addition, the premaxillae of Basilemys are paired instead of fused to form a single element like in the Trionychia family.
+In addition, the premaxillae of Basilemys are paired instead of fused to form a single element like in the Trionychia superfamily.
 Similar to other trionychoids, Basilemys' orbits have large openings.
 At the antero-ventral edge of the orbit, a groove on the external surface of the maxilla borders it.
 The orbit is also extensively floored by the palate which is a condition that is seen in Adocus, Baptemys, and Dermatemys.

 The triturating surface of the maxilla is visible on both sides of the skull of Basilemys and has a well developed maxillary tooth.
-The tooth is elongated and has a blade-like structure.
-It also borders a deep, circular cavity medially.
+The tooth is elongated and has a blade-like structure, bordering a deep, circular cavity medially.
 A deep labial ridge is also present.
-The lower jaw of Basilemys is short and deep.
-A sharp symphyseal hook is present on the lower jaw.
+The lower jaw of Basilemys is short and deep, with a sharp symphyseal hook is present on the lower jaw.
 The coronoid process of Basilemys is low and is located near the posterior end of the jaw.

+Basilemys shares some traits with another nanhsiunchelyid, Zangerlia, which is similar to Basilemys in, for example, skull proportions.
+However, Basilemys has a more complex triturating surface that includes well-defined pockets on the dentary, and it also has tooth-like projections on the triturating surface of the maxilla.